 Moving Toward Mastery

-Seattle, WA and Portland, OR, USA
+Seattle, WA and Portland, OR, United States

 You will learn and practice all three aspects of the Creative Empowerment Model: Experiential Learning, Arts-Based Practices, and Leading Edge Facilitation Skills.